Polarization observables in double neutral pion photoproduction: Data selection

 Both pions in the reaction $\Pgg\Pp\to\Pp\Pgpz\Pgpz$ predominantly decay into two photons, leading to four photons in the final state.
 Therefore, events with exactly one charged and four neutral detector hits were selected.
 The charged hit was then treated as a proton.
 Hits in the charge sensitive fiber detector or the CB-scintillators in forward direction alone without a corresponding calorimeter hit were considered proton candidates as well.
 This was necessary to also reconstruct protons with low kinetic energy, which did not deposit sufficient energy in the calorimeters or hit an insensitive region between the calorimeter modules.

 A time coincidence was required between the measured final state particles and the scattered electron in the tagger.
 Random time background in the tagger was subtracted by means of a side-band subtraction.
+The signal region was between \unit[-16]{ns} and \unit[4]{ns}, allowing for slow protons to reach the TAPS detector.
+The side-band consisted of two \unit[200]{ns} wide regions, one below and one above the signal region.

 The kinematics of the reaction $\Pgg\Pp\to\Pp\Pgpz\Pgpz$ can be described by five independent kinematic variables.
 One choice of these variables makes use of two planes inherent to the process: the reaction plane spanned by the incoming photon and one of the outgoing particles $p_1$, and the decay plane spanned by the other two outgoing particles $p_2$ and $p_3$, as illustrated in Fig.~\ref{fig:3body}.
 The kinematic variables then are the energy of the incoming photon $E_{\Pgg}$, the scattering angle in the CMS $\cos\vartheta_{1}$\footnote{In case of the proton as the recoiling particle, \textit{i.e.} $p_1=\Pp$, $\cos\vartheta_{\Pgpz\Pgpz}=-\cos\vartheta_{1}$ is used instead.}, the invariant mass $m_{23}$ of the particles $p_2$ and $p_3$, the angle $\phi^*_{23}$ between the reaction plane and the decay plane, and the angle $\theta^*_{23}$ between the $z'$-axis and the particle $p_2$.